bryanziehl/prima-veritas-kernel/SYSTEM_MAP.md

 - `10_DATASETS/*/run.mjs` **may call kernel modules**
 - Kernel modules **must never import from 10_DATASETS**
+- Dataset materializers are explicitly **NON-KERNEL**
-- Dataset code may be messy; kernel code may not
+- Dataset code may change freely; kernel code may not
-- Expected hash definition **must match replay verification exactly**
+- Expected hash definition **must match `pv_verify` exactly**
 - Any dataset that passes `pv_verify` is a **valid kernel proof**

+---

+## Canonical Artifact Rules

+Canonical artifacts are limited to:
+- Kernel code
+- Kernel configuration
+- Casework reports in `90_CASEWORK_REPORTS`
+- `delta_analysis.md`

+Illustrative or exploratory materials must be explicitly labeled *non-canonical* and never referenced as proof.

 ---